quantonganh/helix-wiki/How-to-install-the-default-language-servers.md

 ## GDScript

-We need to install nc or netcat.
+We need to install `nc` or `netcat`.
 Port 6005 is used in Godot 4.0 beta6.
 You will find the right value in the editor configuration panel.

 ```toml
 [[language]]